lumiastream/Developer-Docs/docs/intro.md

 ## Is the API free to use and develop for

-The API is avaialble to be used in both the free and premium version of Lumia Stream so fret not.
+The API is available to be used in both the free and premium version of Lumia Stream so fret not.

 ## What can I do with the developers API